kubevault/installer/charts/kubevault-catalog/README.md

 ## Introduction

-This chart deploys HashiCorp Vault Catalog on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart deploys HashiCorp KubeVault Catalog on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites